vishakhaac/-Songs-recommendation/README.md

   <li> seaborn </li>
 </ul>

- # Visulization
-Added a result folder, which has the screenshots.

  # Conclusion
 The recommender system uses the KMeans clustering algorithm and the Manhattan distance metric to find songs with similar characteristics.